Bay and Target Information

 Paper Target Backers

-Information on the target backers to make them last: •Staple paper targets in the center of OSB and not on 2x4s.
+•Unlike the above picture, staple paper targets in the center of OSB and not on 2x4s.
 Once 2x4s are shot up, the entire backer will collapse

 •DO NOT SHOOT the 8 inch posts that are in the ground.
 I’m sure you can figure out why.
 But just in case, if you do shoot them down, the entire target backer will collapse, and this is not easily replaceable.